adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 16/12/20

+* One under appreciated advantage of working in a multi national company is getting the confidence to speak to people outside of your country and feeling good that yes, you do have similar competence and resources.
+Opens so many doors outside of work too.

+## 15/12/20

+* In python, if a variable outside a loop has same name as one inside, then always local one is used AND changed/modified too.

 ## 14/12/20

 * I was wondering that if the concept of shapely values from economics is adapted to SHAP and explainability, what are some other ideas like that?